deepfates/behold/README.md

 - Run `npm run swarm` to launch all bots as child processes.
 - Each child disables terminal keyboard by default (`KEYBOARD=0`).
 - Optional: set `spawnDelayMs` in `bots.json` (default 1500ms), or pass `--delay 2000` to CLI.
+ - Auto-retry: if a bot exits quickly or is throttled, the launcher retries with backoff (defaults: `maxRetries=5`, `retryBaseMs=3000`).
+You may add these to `bots.json`.

 If you see "Connection throttled!
 Please wait before reconnecting."
 - Many Paper/Spigot servers throttle rapid connects from the same IP.